ZokiT/dbal-benchmarks/README.md

 `-i [number]` - as number of iterations

 `--graph`     - to save the results to a (for now) json file (public/charts) and show the results as Chart on localhost, to show the charts you need to include the file in the index.html files const

 `--image`     - to store the results as image (public/images)

+`-l [number]` - limit parameter for the select queries

 ## Customization